-In addition, I am involved in clinical research that involves using image-guided technologies to treat tumors in all sites of the body, including adult brain and spine tumors, as well as liver tumors.
-I am also the primary investigator for several protocols using brachytherapy to treat cancers in the prostate.
+I am also involved in cancer clinical trials.
+My research focuses on using image-guided technologies to treat tumors in all areas of the body, including adult brain and spine tumors and liver tumors.
+I am the primary researcher for several trials using brachytherapy to treat prostate cancer.

 I have been invited to speak in many scientific forums both nationally and internationally.
-I am currently serving on the board of directors of the American Brachytherapy Society.
+I currently serve on the board of directors of the American Brachytherapy Society.

 - Clinical Expertise: Brachytherapy; Genitourinary Cancers; Brain Tumors; Spine and Bone Tumors: Spinal Cord Tumors; Stereotactic Radiosurgery; Liver Tumors; Image-Guided Radiotherapy